top of page

 Lead With Love

 Presented by Mapu Maia, we are honoured to feature a dedicated presentation on the "Lead with Love" campaign.
 This powerful Pacific-led initiative focuses on de-stigmatisation.
-By shifting the narrative from shame to connection, Mapu Maia demonstrates how we can empower individuals to seek help while upholding the mana (spiritual power) of our families and communities
+By shifting the narrative from shame to connection, Mapu Maia demonstrates how we can empower individuals to seek help while upholding the mana (spiritual power) of our families and communities.

 © Auckland International Gambling Conference